What major event occurs during the S phase of interphase? | Channels for Pearson+

 1

-Understand that the cell cycle consists of interphase and the mitotic phase.
+Understand the cell cycle: The cell cycle consists of interphase and the mitotic phase.
 Interphase is further divided into G1, S, and G2 phases.

-Recognize that the S phase, or synthesis phase, is a part of interphase where the cell prepares for division by replicating its DNA.
+Identify the S phase: The S phase, or synthesis phase, is a part of interphase where the cell prepares for division by replicating its DNA.

-During the S phase, each chromosome is duplicated, resulting in two sister chromatids for each original chromosome.
-This is crucial for ensuring that each daughter cell receives an identical set of chromosomes during cell division.
+Recognize the major event: During the S phase, the primary event is DNA replication, where the cell duplicates its genetic material to ensure each daughter cell receives an identical set of chromosomes.

-DNA replication involves unwinding the double helix and using each strand as a template to synthesize a new complementary strand, resulting in two identical DNA molecules.
+Differentiate from other phases: Note that cytokinesis occurs after mitosis, chromosome condensation happens during prophase of mitosis, and cell growth primarily occurs during the G1 phase.

 Watch next